soramichi/ticket_management/README.md

 ### Change the user and the state of each ticket to avoid sad mistakes
 ![change the user and the state of each ticket to avoid sad mistakes](https://github.com/soramichi/ticket_management/blob/master/web/screenshot_edituser.png)

-## Help Wanted
-An UI engineer is desperated.